The Sentencing - It all Comes Down to This

 In a criminal or DUI case, that means your lawyer needs to talk the Judge into going easy, or at least easier on you.

-This kind of persuasive speaking defines me, both a person and as a lawyer.
-To me, having these skills in top form is required if you’re going to take people’s money and try and make things better for them in a criminal or DUI case.
+This kind of persuasive speaking defines us, both as people, and as lawyers.
+To is, having these skills in top form is required if you’re going to take people’s money and try and make things better for them in a criminal or DUI case.

-Beyond just having the right skill set, any professional, in any endeavor, needs to continually practice and refine them, and I do.
+Beyond just having the right skill set, any professional, in any endeavor, needs to continually practice and refine them, and we do.

 If you want an idea of how a particular lawyer talks, read what he or she has written.
 Their “voice” should be every bit as discernible from their writings as it would be if you were sitting across the desk from them.

 In the final analysis, you either hire a lawyer who is charismatic, effervescent, memorable and persuasive, or not.